Rabobank to cut 9,000 jobs and shed assets to boost profit

 "The transformation that we are presenting today is necessary ... for a healthy future for the bank," Draijer said.
 "To remain a rock solid bank, Rabobank will strive to improve operating profits by 2.1 billion euros in 2020.

 "We'll do that partly by increasing profits, and partly by cutting costs ...
-We realize this is not easy."
+We realise this is not easy."

 Rabobank is the latest in a list of banks to axe thousands of jobs this year.
 Deutsche Bank (DBKGn.DE), Credit Suisse CSGN.VX, HSBC (HSBA.L) and Standard Chartered (STAN.L) have all announced plans for hefty job culls, adding to big cuts from the likes of Barclays (BARC.L), UBS UBSG.VX, RBS (RBS.L) and Lloyds (LLOY.L).